-The Garden City mall, which is touted as East Africa’s second largest mall after the upcoming Two Rivers mall in Runda, was scheduled to open last December, but the developer – UK-based PE firm Actis – has since pushed the date forward by five months.
+The Garden City Mall, which is touted as East Africa’s second largest mall after the upcoming Two Rivers mall in Runda, was scheduled to open last December, but the developer – UK-based PE firm Actis – pushed the date forward by five months.

 Phase one of the project, whose construction is led by Nairobi-based Mentor Management, involves the development of 33,000 sqm of retail space and 76 two and three-bedroom apartments and town houses.